 FTEs are not normally calculated at the level of a degree program, since many students do not declare their degree program until their, or even, fourth year.
 To obtain a meaningful picture

 of individual departmental/school enrolments, a third measure equivalent enrolments taught

 Equivalent Enrolments Taught

 registrations (UCRs).
-A 1.5 unit English class in which 30 students are registered represents 45 UCRs; a 3 unit
+A 1.5 unit English class in which 30 students are registered (assuming all will get credit for taking the course) represents 45 UCRs; a 3 unit

 History class taken by 6 students represents 18 UCRs.
 Undergraduate EETs are simply UCRs divided by 15 units.